zeinnicholas/community-guidelines/templates/elementor-bug-report-form-template-04.md

 > The form starts here.
 All sections below this note represent the actual fields in the form.

 ### Description*
-Please describe the issue in detail, include as much context as you can.
+Please describe the issue in detail and include as much context as possible.
 Feel free to attach screenshots, screen recordings — just drag and drop them into the field below.

 ```txt
 Leave a comment